ryran/xsos/README.md

 REQUIREMENTS
 -------

-* You'll need standard coreutils & the util-linux commands in your $PATH, along with:
+* Nothing special for command requirements -- `xsos` needs standard coreutils & util-linux commands, along with:
   - `gawk`
   - `sed`
 * The script doesn't use absolute paths for cmd names so no problems with Fedora